 You will be able to feed your baby straight after their procedure.
 You will be supported by a lactation consultant or a member of staff with additional infant feeding training.

-There can be a little bleeding, staff will make sure this has stopped before you leave the clinic.
-They will also provide you with information about aftercare and the healing process.
+There can be a little bleeding.
+Staff will make sure this has stopped before you leave the clinic.
+They will also give you information about aftercare and the healing process.